 Hydration and nutrition: If you are unable to take liquid or food by mouth, or if you are unable to digest your food properly, you may receive fluids and/or nutrition by one or more of the following techniques:

 - Intravenous (IV): IV solutions are used to provide you with fluid, vitamins, salts, minerals and medication.
 A small tube is inserted into a vein in your arm or hand.
 The amount of calories that you can receive through this method is not enough to keep you alive for long periods of time.

 - Total parenteral nutrition (TPN): TPN is a special IV solution containing enough vitamins, salts, minerals and adequate calories to sustain life.
 This technique requires a special IV line, different from that described above, and is generally used in situations when you are unable to take food by mouth or digest it properly.

 - Tube feeding: Liquid food can be given through a variety of tubes inserted into the stomach of a patient capable of digesting food.
 A nasogastric or feeding tube may be inserted through your nose into your stomach.
-If you need to be fed artificially for a long time, a special tube may be surgically inserted into the stomach.
+If you need to be fed this way for a long time, a special tube may be surgically inserted into the stomach.

-Terminal illness is the end stage of a disease process, injury or illness that is incurable, irreversible and will result in death within a foreseeable, but uncertain, time period.
+Terminal illness is the end stage of a disease process, injury, or illness that is incurable, irreversible and will result in death within a foreseeable, but uncertain, time period.